zenria/rlog/README.md

 # rlog - remote logging tools

-Status: Experimental
+Status: Highly Experimental

 rlog collects logs locally and ship them to a remote logging destination.
-Collected logs are written to a [Quickwit](https://quickwit.io/) instance.
+Collected logs are then written to a [Quickwit](https://quickwit.io/) instance.

 - collect logs locally using syslog UDP protocol or GELF (graylog) protocol
 - send logs to a remote log collector (mTLS gRPC)
 - write logs to quickwit

-It provides a secure external interface with a minimal attack surface.

 ## Open Telemetry?

-Why not use Open Telemetry ecosystem and try to do hacky stuff instead?
+Why not using Open Telemetry ecosystem and stop trying to do hacky stuff instead?

 This software aims to be really easy to deploy on existing stacks (syslog&gelf).
 It is also an experiment used to validate some concepts. (especially quickwit)

-While the indexing schema seems bad ;
+This software relies on production ready Rust libraries (Tonic/Hyper/Rustls) and offers a minimal attack surface (gRPC endpoint is secured using mTLS).

 ## rlog-shipper